-The Emirate of Sicily was an Islamic empire that ruled the island of Sicily from 950-1091.
+The Emirate of Sicily was an Islamic empire that ruled the island from 950-1091.

 The capital of the state was Palermo.
 In fact, the Moors were the first to declare it a capital.
 After that, Palermo became an important cultural and political center for the Muslim world of the time.